 3.1.2.
 Home Loan

-As a general rule of thumb, you shouldn’t buy a house if your monthly mortgage payment is more than your rent.
-Certainly, there are many more factors to take into consideration, but the main goal is to not make you a “house poor” person.
+Taking out a home loan is a big decision.
+As a general rule of thumb, you shouldn’t buy a house if your monthly mortgage payment is going to break your budget — you don’t want to be house poor!
+When deciding between buying vs renting, there are many more factors to take into consideration.

 - Lower interest rate